 Sometimes our children do not know what to pray because they haven’t really prayed much themselves.
 Give your kids a regular opportunity to pray.
 Take turns praying before a meal, at bedtime, or before school.
 No matter how long or short their prayer is, make sure you encourage them afterwards, “That was a really good prayer!”

 Let Romans 8 comfort you.
 You won't always know what to pray for your kids.
 You might feel unsure about your words when you teach them about God.
 Remember that God knows the depth of your quick silent prayers.
 He knows the words your children need to hear.
 He also knows the words you need to hear and speaks comfort to you too.

 Want to do a deep dive?
-Check out Family Fire's article When I Don't Know How to Pray
+Check out Family Fire's article Guiding Our Kids to Pray